AbhaAnand4/answer-digital-automation-test/README.md

 > Go to src/test/java/com/demo/automation/testrunner/TestRunner.java and run as JunitTest
 ```

-NOTE: Ubuntu machine is used for development
+NOTE: Ubuntu machine is used for development.
+Please replace the drivers based on OS.